 The Streto Method is a combination of the latest stretch research with relaxation techniques inspired by yoga and meditation, said Massage Envy therapist Stacy Stevens, CMT.
 “The top-down approach through which each stretch builds on the others to provide a total body stretch experience is also unique.”

 Soothe on-demand company now offers a stretch program for the workplace, Soothe Stretch, with which individuals can receive assisted stretching while at work.
-People whose employers are not subscribed to Soothe At Work can also request assisted stretching via at-home massage if they select the sports massage option.
+People whose employers are not subscribed to Soothe At Work can also request assisted stretches and stretching via at-home massage if they select the sports massage option.

-Combine Stretching with Massage
+Combining Stretching with Massage

 As a massage therapist, you are poised to integrate assisted stretching into your practice.
 First, for established massage therapists, the client base is already there.
 You also have the anatomy background and the manual therapy experience to work with clients one-on-one and create tailored programs.
 Most massage therapists are already providing customized massage therapy treatments for their clients, so it wouldn’t be a stretch to add assisted stretching to your repertoire.